Monday, April 8, 2024

 This is an interesting thing in today's America and like most other things it is divisive, or perhaps simply reflects baseline divisiveness in society.
 It is even more interesting here in Dunwoody.

 Before the city referendum was passed Dunwoody had an identity.
 And it was a good one.
 So good that nearby locations adopted "Dunwoody" in their name to add a certain cachet otherwise missing.
 There are still quite a few subdivisions and apartments in neighboring cities carrying a Dunwoody label.
-This character was comfortable, convenient within the community and accessible to things like work and entertainment without the annoyance of those being on top of you.
+This Dunwoody character was one of comfort, convenience within the community, and accessibility to things like work and entertainment without the annoyance of those being on top of you.
 It was suburban.
 Largely single family with an enthusiastic support for that place identity.
 People wanted to move here, to live here for the location, the convenience and the inherent stability.
 But it was suburban.

 It isn't clear if city hall is its own echo chamber (it probably is), or if they are cult-like in following the Shining PATH Foundation (seem to be), or if they just thought the voters had dumbed-down (or just gotten wiser), but their vague, flimsy excuse of a funding referendum went down.
 Hard.
 And they seem clueless and their acolytes have resorted to divisive pejoratives in [anti]social media.
 Perhaps, if they are smarter than everyone else, as they seem to believe, they can gain an understanding of their failure by studying an article on the left's failure to comprehend rural Americans, a demographic upon whom they liberally heap their pejoratives.
 They might find, and should ponder, things like this: